iexcloud/docs/source/getting-started/what-is-iex-cloud-apperate.md

 ## Next steps

-Upload data to IEX Apperate and access the data in the generated API REST endpoints fast, following [Getting Started!](./getting-started-with-an-example-dataset.md).
+Upload data to IEX Apperate and access the data in the generated API REST endpoints fast, following [Getting Started with an Example Dataset](./getting-started-with-an-example-dataset.md).